wp-plugins/testimonial-rotator/readme.txt

 == Changelog ==

+= 1.3.4 =
+* Fixed small bug where some themes were adding extra spaces and breaking the rotator

 = 1.3.3 =
 * Switched from jQuery Cycle1 to Cycle 2
 * Widget now uses Rotator FX and Timeout settings